MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/devenv-code-conversion.md

 -->

+When all errors are fixed, the custom base application package (.app) will be created.

 ## Task 8: Convert the test toolkit library and test runner codeunits to AL extension

 If you converted the test library form C/AL to AL, you will now create and build a project for test library, similar to what you did for the base application.